PockyBum522/CollectionConfig.net/README.md

     string
     int
-    double
+    double - (the usual floating point accuracy issues can occur here.
+If you test for equality, do so with a margin.)

 More types can be added to this list in InterfaceInterceptor.SetInvocationReturnToValueAsSpecificType().
 If you do so, please add tests for those types to the integration tests for CSV and JSON both.
+This means updading the example interface, and JSON and CSV example files to match.